element-hq/element-web/README.md

 changes), in an instance of Chrome on your desktop, with `yarn test-multi`.
 This also gives you the option of running the tests in 'debug' mode, which is useful for stepping through the tests in the developer tools.

+### End-to-End tests

+See the README.md in `matrix-react-sdk` how to run the end-to-end tests.

 Translations
 ============